Hours of Customer Service

 Copyright, viewing and sharing

 There is no copyright protection on the photos from our end.
-You can share the photos or videos with your friends and also playback on most of the DVD players which have in-built slide show capability.
+You can share the photos or videos with your friends and also playback on most of the TVs which have in-built slide show capability.

 Printed Photo Scanning